Generic Name: Tetracycline hydrochloride

 Incision and drainage or other surgical procedures should be performed in conjunction with antibiotic therapy, when indicated.

-Prescribing Tetracycline in the absence of proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing Tetracycline Hydrochloride Capsules, USP in the absence of proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Information for Patients

-The concurrent use of Tetracycline and methoxyflurane has been reported to result in fatal renal toxicity.
+The concurrent use of a Tetracycline Hydrochloride Capsules, USP and methoxyflurane has been reported to result in fatal renal toxicity.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Tetracycline hydrochloride had no effect on fertility when administered in the diet to male and female rats at a daily intake of 25 times the human dose.
+Tetracycline Hydrochloride Capsules, USP had no effect on fertility when administered in the diet to male and female rats at a daily intake of 25 times the human dose

 Labor and Delivery